andreigrecu/nutrition_project/README.md

 # Nutrition project
-master branch contains the last version
+The master branch contains the last version.
+The api for the nutrtion and sports tracker project.